Highfivery/zero-spam-for-wordpress/readme.txt

 == Description ==

 Quit forcing people to answer questions or confusing captchas to prove they're not spam.
-Stop malicious users before they ever have a chance to infiltrate your site &mdash; **introducing WordPress Zero Spam**.
+Stop malicious users before they ever have a chance to infiltrate your site &mdash; **introducing Zero Spam for WordPress**.

-[WordPress Zero Spam](https://www.highfivery.com/projects/zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) uses AI in combination with proven spam detection techniques and databases of known malicious IPs from around the world to detect and block unwanted visitors.
+[Zero Spam for WordPress](https://www.highfivery.com/projects/zero-spam/?utm_source=wordpress.org&utm_medium=plugin&utm_campaign=wordpress_zero_spam) uses AI in combination with proven spam detection techniques and databases of known malicious IPs from around the world to detect and block unwanted visitors.

 **Just install, activate, configure, and enjoy a spam-free site!**

-= WordPress Zero Spam features =
+= Zero Spam for WordPress features =

 * No captcha, spam isn't a users' problem
 * No moderation queues, spam isn't a administrators' problem